Rajpratik71/zfs_wiki/FAQ.md

 You may use a zvol as a swap device but you'll need to configure it appropriately.

+**CAUTION:** for now swap on zvol may lead to deadlock, in this case please send your logs [here](https://github.com/zfsonlinux/zfs/issues/7734).

 * Set the volume block size to match your systems page size.
 This tuning prevents ZFS from having to perform read-modify-write options on a larger block while the system is already low on memory.
 * Set the `logbias=throughput` and `sync=always` properties.
 Data written to the volume will be flushed immediately to disk freeing up memory as quickly as possible.
 * Set `primarycache=metadata` to avoid keeping swap data in RAM via the ARC.